patricksavalle/devops-project-template/content/coding-guidelines.md

 # Coding guidelines

 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your coding guidelines here: